Market Acceleration: Expanding Education, Stimulating Innovation

 Challenges and prizes revitalize the mature hydropower field by fostering entrepreneurial idea development and encouraging cross-industry collaboration.

-The Furthering Advancements to Shorten Time (FAST) Commissioning for Pumped Storage Hydropower Prize aims to reduce the time, cost, and risk required to commission pumped storage hydropower projects.
-This is the first prize of its kind, and it is structured to support anyone with a great idea and the motivation to develop it into a full business concept.
+The Furthering Advancements to Shorten Time (FAST) Commissioning for Pumped Storage Hydropower Prize aims to reduce the time, cost, and risk required to commission pumped storage hydropower (PSH) projects—factors that have kept new PSH projects out of the market in recent decades.

 The hydropower prize portfolio, led by NREL, aims to engage the innovator community on a range of new solutions for hydropower development, including standard and modular hydropower components as well as utilization of advanced manufacturing for hydropower.

 The goal of every prize is to catalyze new solutions, designs, and strategies that help accelerate pumped storage hydropower and hydropower development.
 NREL leads this work and actively collaborates with competitors and other national laboratories to help develop ideas into viable business concepts.

 Aging infrastructure, growth in renewable generation, and competing demands for water due to population growth and extreme events, are catalyzing greater interest in the reliability, resilience, risks, and maximum value of hydropower and pumped hydro storage systems.